Uploading NPL code

 containing the example NPL package, with the

-appropriate structure for upload to NOUMENA Cloud.
+appropriate structure for upload to NOUMENA Cloud in the api/src/main

 - Download the